German railway: Floods caused $1.5 billion damage to network

 German railway operator Deutsche Bahn said that more than 50 bridges, 180 level crossings, nearly 40 signal boxes, over 1,000 electric and signal masts, as well as energy and lighting systems and station elevators were damaged.

-“Never before has our infrastucture been destroyed to this extent in one go,” said Volker Hentschel, a board member at the company’s DB Netz infrastructure division.
+“Never before has our infrastructure been destroyed to this extent in one go,” said Volker Hentschel, a board member at the company’s DB Netz infrastructure division.
 He said its initial estimate is that the flooding caused damage to the railway network and stations of around 1.3 billion euros.

 The government, which owns Deutsche Bahn, has vowed to make a quick start on rebuilding efforts.
 Hentschel said it will take “months, if not years” to restore everything, though the company is confident of repairing 80% of the damaged infrastructure by the end of this year.